Teams

 Creating and structuring workspaces

-You can create multiple teams for different labs, projects, collaborations, or client boundaries.
-Once a team exists, the next steps usually involve inviting members, assigning roles, and connecting infrastructure.
+A user can create multiple teams for different labs, projects, collaborations, or client boundaries.
+After creation, the next operations are inviting members, assigning roles, and connecting infrastructure.

-In practice, both lead to the same place: the new member joins the team and inherits whatever permissions their role allows.
+Both produce the same result: the new member joins the team and inherits the permissions assigned by their role.

 Roles and RBAC